Nellis Readiness Training - The Expeditionary Nurse

 DHA J-7 CEPO is accredited by the Joint Accreditation/Interprofessional Continuing Education (IPCE) to provide this Continuing Nursing Education Course for a maximum of 8.00 ANCC contact hours.
 Nurses should only claim credit commensurate with the extent of their participation in the activity.

-Requirements: CE/CME certificates are awarded to participants who fully complete the activity, successfully submit the evaluation survey, and pass the posttest.
-The deadline to claim credit is May 22, 2026.
+Requirements: CE/CME certificates are awarded to MHS participants who fully complete the activity, successfully submit the evaluation survey, and pass the posttest with a minimum score of 80% unless noted otherwise.
+The deadline to claim credit is Aug 14, 2026.

 Required Hardware/software